Mumbai: BJP's ex-MP Kirit Somaiya hurt in attack - The Statesman

 However, the police did not heed his warnings and allowed the attacks to take place despite prohibitory orders clamped in the vicinity.

-He said he would write and speak to the Home Minister Dilip Walse-Patil demanding stringent action against the perpetrators, and warned the Maha Vikas Aghadi government of consequences.
+He said he would write and speak to the Home Minister Dilip Walse-Patil demanding stringent action against the perpetrators and warning the Maha Vikas Aghadi government of the consequences.